25-1-Great Vocals

 Writer/Composer: Hoagy Carmichael / Mitchell Parish (1929)

-Nat’s beautiful voice possesses a pure baritone with absolutely perfect pitch.
-His silky- smooth delivery is without equal.
-He proves it here with this beautifully arranged version accompanied by the Gordon Jenkins Orchestra.
-Described as a liquid voice, he was a perfect standard for sentimental and romantic songs, and this version of Stardust has soared to the top as the one presented with the most heartfelt delivery and astonishing clarity.
-He has captured Pop, Soul, R&B, and above all Jazz.
+Nat’s beautiful voice possesses a pure baritone with absolutely perfect pitch and phrasing.
+His silky-smooth delivery is stunning and without equal.
+He proves it here as he has time and again with this beautifully arranged version accompanied by the Gordon Jenkins Orchestra.
+Described by some as a liquid voice, he was a perfect standard for sentimental and romantic songs, and this version of Stardust has soared to the top as the one presented with the most heartfelt delivery and astonishing clarity.
+Oddly enough, the song never went to the top as a single, it just rose to the top gradually, transcending toward the heavens.
+He has appealed and captured Pop, Soul, R&B, and above all Jazz.
 This song has been used in movies and still keeps its place among the all-time unforgettable favorite love songs…Pure Poetry!

 2. OVER THE RAINBOW “The Wizard of Oz” (1939)